Whether you’re new to the resort or a daily guest, these tips can ensure an exciting and fresh experience!

 6. 2nd Fantasmic

 Dying to see Fantasmic?
 Hate being stuck in the nose-bleeds?
 Catch the 10:30pm showing of Disneyland’s Fantasmic!
 Patient Disneyland guests will find it much easier to find a prime spot for the 10:30pm show right after the 9:00pm crowds funnel out of the area.
-Granted the 10:30pm show won’t start for 1 hour after the 9:00pm show ends, your view will be worth the wait.
+Granted you’ll be waiting around a bit, your view will be worth the wait.

 If you really want a great spot, file in behind the left-hand light tower.
 While it may seem that your view may be obstructed, the light tower will raise just before showtime, providing you with one of the best seats in the house!

 Can’t wait to hop on that E-Ticket attraction?
 Head for the single-rider line!
-This is old tip may be news to some new Disneyland guests as well as a refresher for those Orange County Annual Pass Holders that feel the need for a quick coaster ride between errands.
+This old tip may be news to some new Disneyland guests as well as a refresher for those Orange County Annual Pass Holders that may need a quick coaster ride between running errands.
 Sure it will break apart your party but you’ll enjoy the satisfaction of jumping on Radiator Springs Racers and Space Mountain within minutes!

 8. Grab DCA Fast-Passes First